 TMG donates methyl groups.

 Betaine HCL is a digestive acid.

 Make sure when shopping, you choose the right one.
 Store clerks may (or may not know this) and may lead you to Betaine HCL when you ask for Trimethylglycine, but again they are not the same.

 TMG increases your body’s natural production of SAMe or S-adenosyl methionine which may help some people with mild joint pain and mild depression.
 TMG could be extraordinarily helpful for fatty liver, which is common in people who are overweight or obese.

 CAUTION: I have to say this.
-Be careful with supplements and do not take my information and assume a supplement is right for you, becuase it may not be.
-I’m just trying to educate people, and I’m talking to millions of you at a time becuase I have global readership, so always ask your doctor what’s right for you.
+Be careful with supplements and do not take my information and assume a supplement is right for you, because it may not be.
+I’m just trying to educate people, and I’m talking to millions of you at a time because I have global readership, so always ask your doctor what’s right for you.

 SOURCES OF TMG

 - Plenty of TMG is made in a healthy body.